Overview

 The Titanic Quarter is conveniently situated for exploring other Belfast highlights:

-- Belfast City Centre Highlights – shopping, historic streets and the famous Albert Memorial Clock.
+- Belfast City Centre – Historic streets, shopping and the famous Albert Memorial Clock.

-- Belfast Castle – set on the slopes of the Belfast Hills, offering panoramic views and gardens.
+- Belfast Castle – Set on the slopes of the Belfast Hills, offering panoramic views and formal gardens.

-- Belfast Botanic Gardens – a Victorian‑era garden with the iconic Palm House.
+- Belfast Botanic Gardens – A Victorian-era garden featuring the iconic Palm House.

-- Belfast Hills and Peaks – walking and cycling routes a short bus ride away.
+- Belfast Hills – Walking and cycling routes just a short bus ride from the city.